ricardoboss/PubNet/README.md

 You can also host the backend and frontend on different ports, and publish them directly, removing the need to configure a reverse proxy.

-In case you want a reverse proxy configure it appropriately (in this case using a Caddyfile):
+In case you want a reverse proxy, configure it appropriately (in this case using a Caddyfile):

 ```Caddyfile
 *:80, *:443 {